 Work

 I'm a scientist in the X-ray Astrophysics Laboratory at NASA GSFC.
-I'm the NASA Project Scientist for the X-ray Imaging and Spectrscopy Mission (XRISM), formerly known as the X-ray Astronomy Recovery Mission (XARM).
-This mission is a re-build of the Hitomi/Astro-H mission, and will provide high spectral resolution (5 eV) in the soft X-ray band from about 0.3-12 keV.
+I'm the NASA Project Scientist for the X-ray Imaging and Spectroscopy Mission, XRISM.
+XRISM launched on September 7th, 2023, and provides high spectral resolution (<5 eV) in the soft X-ray band from about 0.3-12 keV.
 I do research as well, see the Research button, below, for more.

 Graduate School: North Carolina State, 2004-2010